lresner/meetx/our_pedagogy.md

 Interview minimum two stages.
 -Stage 1:  Team + Pedagogical
 -Stage 2: Technical
+-Stage 3: (Optional) Small group lesson + Debug.
+Can be incorporated in either of above stages.

 #### Interview Questions

 Recruitment notes.

 -Describe one of the best/worst professional situations you’ve ever had.
-What made it great? (look for evidence of adaptiability, thriving in fast-paced environment, comfort with ambiguity and iteration, thrive in teams, ability to take ownership and intitiative.)
+What made it great? (look for evidence of adaptiability, thriving in fast-paced environment, comfort with ambiguity and iteration, thrive in teams, ability to take ownership and intitiative.) </br>
 -What was your favorite moment ever in your classroom?
 (Look for love.
 Do their eyes light up when talking about kids?
 Does their heart open?
-Do they gush?)
+Do they gush?) </br>
 -Who is a student you will always remember?  why?
-(Same as above ^^) -How do you feel when the minute before you start a lesson?
-(Look for evidence of ejoyment of craft and performance).
+(Same as above ^^) </br>
+-How do you feel when the minute before you start a lesson?
+(Look for evidence of ejoyment of craft and performance). </br>
--Tell me about your lesson prep process (should be thorugh and thoughtful) -Who is the best teacher you’ve ever seen?  why?
+-Tell me about your lesson prep process (should be thorugh and thoughtful) </br>
+-Who is the best teacher you’ve ever seen?  why?
 (Should speak in reverence of fellow educator.
-Notice smal things and nuance that teacher uses to be succesful in the classroom).
+Notice small things and nuance that teacher uses to be succesful in the classroom). </br>
 -Who is your favorite teacher ever, why?
-(Same as above ^^) -Tell me about a time you were humbled recently (Is this person humble?
-Can they be invested in a feedbakc-heavy culture?)
+(Same as above ^^) </br>
+-Tell me about a time you were humbled recently (Is this person humble?
+Can they be invested in a feedbakc-heavy culture?) </br>
--Tell me about a big idea that you got really wrong (Same as above ^^)
+-Tell me about a big idea that you got really wrong (Same as above ^^) </br>